Shippable/docs/sources/provision/tutorial/provision-aws-memcached-terraform.md

 ######iv. params resource named `aws_memcached_tf_info`

-We store information like **vpc_id** and **subnet_id**, which are created during the execution of your scripts, in a `params` resource.
+We store information like **configuration_endpoint**, **port** etc. which are created during the execution of your scripts, in a `params` resource.
 Downstream jobs can access this information programmatically if required.
-For example, a separate job that provisions machines will need to know the VPC and Subnet IDs.
+For example, a separate job that deploys an application which uses the Memcached cluster for caching.

 Detailed info about `params` resource is [here](/platform/workflow/resource/params).